statico/magic8ball/README.md

 ## Development Log

 Here's an abridged list of the ChatGPT questions I asked in rough chronological order.
+All of it was in a single ChatGPT chat.
 I also had to ask a lot of clarifying questions or sometimes would ask it things instead of googling.
 These are the most notable bits.

 ### Background Knowledge